menu

 Overall, Wacissa’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Wacissa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

 Wacissa is a very ethnically-diverse town.
 The people who call Wacissa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wacissa residents report their race to be White, followed by Black or African-American.
+Wacissa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.20% of the town’s residents.
 Important ancestries of people in Wacissa include Irish, German, Scots-Irish, French, and English.

 The most common language spoken in Wacissa is English.
 Other important languages spoken here include Spanish and Other Indo-European.